bitrix24/b24restdocs/api-reference/landing/embedding/block.md

 [`unknown`](../../data-types.md) | – identifier of the page. | ||
 |#

-You can obtain parameters from PLACEMENT_OPTIONS:
+You can obtain the parameters from PLACEMENT_OPTIONS:

 ```php
 $placement = isset($_REQUEST['PLACEMENT_OPTIONS'])